 What Causes Flavor Change?

 Don't believe everything you read.
-That 30% figure is deceptive at best and an outright lie at worst.
-Yes it's true that if you dry age an un-trimmed, bone-on, fat-cap intact prime rib, you'll end up losing about 30% of its total weight over the course of 21 to 30 days or so.
-What they don't tell you is that the weight is almost exclusively lost from the outer layers—that is, the portion of the meat that is going to be trimmed off anyway, regardless of whether it is aged or not.
+That 30% figure is deceptive at best, and an outright lie at worst.
+Yes, it's true that if you dry-age an untrimmed, bone-in, fat-cap-intact prime rib, you'll end up losing about 30% of its total weight over the course of 21 to 30 days or so.
+What they don't tell you is that the weight is almost exclusively lost from the outer layers—that is, the portion of the meat that is going to be trimmed off anyway, regardless of whether it's aged or not.